 In August 2010, the Company entered into an operating lease for office and laboratory space at its headquarters in Lexington, Massachusetts.
 The lease commenced in January 2011, with the Company providing a security deposit of \$400,000.
 In accordance with the operating lease agreement, the Company reduced its security deposit to \$160,000 in January 2018, which is recorded as restricted cash in the condensed consolidated balance sheets.
-In March 2017, the Company entered into an amendment to extend the term to December 2020, the Company entered into an amendment to extend the term to December 31, 2028.
-In accordance with the October 2020 amendment, the Company increased its security deposit to \$420,438, which is classified as restricted cash on March 31, 2024 and December 31, 2023.
+In March 2017, the Company entered into an amendment to extend the term to December 2021.
+In October 2020, the Company entered into an amendment to extend the term to December 2020, the Company entered into an amendment to extend the term to December 31, 2028.
+In accordance with the October 2020 amendment, the Company increased its security deposit to \$420,438, which is classified as restricted cash on June 30, 2024 and December 31, 2023.